 Dr. Iralu is the Indian Health Service Chief Clinical Consultant for Infectious Diseases.
 He has a special interest in HIV, tuberculosis and sexually transmitted disease care in rural communities.
 His research has focused on undifferentiated febrile illness in the American Southwest and on rural HIV care delivery.
 He has worked at Gallup Indian Medical Center since 1994 and is an instructor at Harvard Medical School and Senior Physician at Brigham and Women's Hospital Division of Global Health Equity in Boston, Massachusetts.

-Dr. Mike Stitzer is a board-certified neurologist who has worked with Indian Health Service in Navajo Area since 2012.
-His areas of interest including migraine, epilepsy, stroke, improving access to rural neurological care, teleneurology, and education.
-He has been a member of the ABPN's Physician Burnout Task Force, AAN's Diversity Leadership Program, and AAN's Health Care Disparities Task Force.
-He is also an enrolled member of the Enterprise Rancheria Estom Yumeka Maidu tribe.
+Dr. Mike Stitzer is a board-certified neurologist who has worked with the Indian Health Service in the Navajo Area since 2012 and currently works at the Winslow Indian Health Care Center.
+His areas of interest include migraine, epilepsy, stroke, improving access to rural neurological care, teleneurology, and education.
+He has been a member of the American Board of Psychiatry and Neurology’s Physician Burnout Task Force, the American Academy of Neurology’s Diversity Leadership Program and Health Care Disparities Task Force, and currently serves on the AAN’s Diversity Leadership Committee and Digital Strategy Subcommittee.
+He is also an enrolled member of the Enterprise Rancheria Estom Yumeka Maidu Tribe.

 Dr. Jean Howe is the Chief Clinical Consultant for Obstetrics and Gynecology (OB/GYN CCC).
 Dr. Howe is very interested in establishing a dialogue and/or networking with anyone involved in Women's Health or Maternity Care, especially as it applies to American Indian or Alaska Native Women or Indigenous Women around the world.